7sDream/pyqart/README.md

 Yes, it is only useful for small QrCode.

+Run `pyqr -h` for more options and their effect.

 ### The Art Part

 Use `pyqart` CLI to create QArt.
 It may take a long time, please be patient :)